Aikawa, west coast of Sado Island, Niigata Prefecture.

 |1883||first rock drills in Japan were used.|

-The gold veins of this mine are spread over an area of 3,000m east to west and 600m north to south.
-They reach up to 800m deep.
-The gould is found ina a bundle of veins, there is no single continuous vein.
+The gold veins of this mine are spread over an area of 3,000 m east to west and 600 m north to south.
+They reach up to 800 m deep.
+The gold is found in a bundle of veins, there is no single continuous vein.
 The veins branch off and reunite in intervals of 10 to several hundred meters.
 Each vein has minor off-branches.

 During its operation the total amount of mined metal was 78 tons of gold and 2,330 tons of silver.
 The most produktive time was around 1920, when it produced 50,000 tons of ore per month.

-Sado Kinzan (Sado Gold Mine) is the most famous gold mine in Japan.
-It is known and mined since 1601, when it was discovered and developed to the biggest gold mine in Japan by the Tokugawa government.
-The gold was mined, casted and most of it was used to produce coins.
+佐渡小判 (Sado Kinzan, Sado Gold Mine) is the most famous gold mine in Japan.
+It is known and mined since 1601, when it was discovered and developed to the biggest gold mine in Japan by the Tokugawa Shogunate.
+It was a major source of funding for the Tokugawa Shogunate, which directly controlled Sado Island and its mines.
+The gold was mined, cast and most of it was immediately used to produce coins.
 The Ohban (large gold coin) and Koban (small gold coin) are legendary.
+The mine produced nearly 400 kg of gold annually plus some silver and copper.

 The museum gives an overview on the processing of the gold ore.
-It was smelted, refined and casted to Koban (gold coins).
+It was smelted, refined and cast to Koban (gold coins).
 There are models of all important machinery like furnaces and foundry in the scale of 1:10.
 A second part of the museum was created in 2001 for the 400th anniversary of the mine.
 It shows a full-sized model of the Minamisawa Drainage Tunnel.
-A three dimensional model shoows the location of the gold veins.
-The is also a real 12.5kg bar of 99.99% pure gold which visitors are free to touch.
+A three-dimensional model shows the location of the gold veins.
+There is also a real 12.5kg bar of 99.99% pure gold which visitors are free to touch.